 You can check out my article on the advantages and disadvantages of smartwatches if you want to read more on whether these devices are worth it out not.

-A: All the smartwatches I mentioned above can fit both men and women but personally, I would recommend the Apple Watch Series 3 or the Samsung Galaxy Active Watch for men with small wrists as they look very stylish and fit well with most men clothing.
+Any of the smartwatches listed in the article can fit both men and women but personally, I would recommend the Apple Watch Series 3 or the Samsung Galaxy Active Watch for men with small wrists as they look very stylish and fit well with most men clothing.